 You can report a pothole and other road and pavement problems to OCC on their Fix my street page.

 Some of our roads are gritted in cold weather.
-Here is a map showing which Oxfordshire roads are salted.
+Here is a map showing them.

 Reading Geological Society - holds monthly lectures and field trips for those with an interest in Geology and Earth Sciences.